 You want to find and keep recipes you really like looking forward to cooking.
 This one is simple.
-I love lentil soup!
-And, I like easy.
+I like easy.
 You can cook it all in a large slow cooker and have it ready to eat in about eight hours.

 Lentils are nutritious like beans.
 Legumes include beans, peas and lentils.
 They are full of fiber and vegetable protein.
 Did you know soluble and insoluble fiber are essential nutrients?
 They are, even though they both are ingestible.
 They sweep our intestines clean.
 We do want a clean house, don’t we?